MengDing56/MengDing56.gitHub.io/pages/1_homepage.md

 ### News

-* June 2020: Check out this submission "[Hyperspectral super-resolution via interpretable block-term tensor modeling] "(https://MengDing56.gitHub.io/papers/20Arxiv_SCBTD_HSR.pdf).
+* June 2020: Check out this submission [Hyperspectral super-resolution via interpretable block-term tensor modeling] (https://MengDing56.gitHub.io/papers/20Arxiv_SCBTD_HSR.pdf).
 Here we propose a new tensor-based hyperspectral super-resolution.

 * Feb.
 2020: We submit "Tensor train rank minimization with nonlocal self-similarity for tensor completion".
 In this work, we propose a new nonlocal tensor train rank-based tensor completion method by exploring the nonlocal self-similarity prior of tensor data.